rbertolusso/rbertolusso.github.io/_posts/2016-10-25-LR01-correlation.md

     2. and/or because we are not necessarily considering that they are the result of a random sampling.
 In other words, you could potentially find the "correlation" of any two groups of paired values.
-       The fact that doing that may be a bad idea belongs to a different discussion.
+       The fact that doing that may be a good or bad idea belongs to a different discussion.
-       We are still not making any probabilistic or statistical assumption about the origin of the data.
+       We are still not making any probabilistic or statistical assumption about the origin of the data, as it happens in *descriptive statistics*.
        We only said that the sensible thing to do would be to use correlation for football-shaped clouds of points (which intrinsically means that they *should* have been generated from a bivariate normal distribution...).